fastify/fastify/docs/TypeScript.md

 > The documentation in this section covers Fastify version 3.x typings

 > Plugins may or may not include typings.
-See [Plugin Types](#plugin-types) for more information.
+See [Plugins](#plugins) for more information.
 We encourage users to send pull requests to improve typings support.

 ## Learn By Example